kwonus/Quelle/Quelle-AVX.md

 - Settings *(partial macro utilization)*
 - Scoping *(partial macro utilization)*

 Each of the block types supports the *use* action.
 However, each block limited to, at most, one *use* action.
-The *use* action references either a tag for a macro or a statement id revealed by  the \@*view* imperative.
+The *use* action references a tag (either for a macro or for a tag revealed by  the \@*history* imperative.
 As there are a maximum of three blocks in the selection criteria, a statement could contain up to three *use* actions (one per block).

 Only the expression block supports full macro utilization.

 Expression block macros sometimes undergo demotion.
 A historic utilization within the expression block is demoted into a partial macro when a provided block within the selection criteria conflicts with the macro definition.
-Assume that this command is identified by the \@view command by id := 5:
+Assume that this command is identified by the \@view command by tag := 5:

 "in ... beginning"  +span = 3  +similarity = 85%  < Genesis < John